alieraay/Minimal-Proxy/README.md

 * This link is helpful https://www.youtube.com/watch?v=9xqoK2nKkM4
 * I thought I might find something about this topic on openzeppelin and after some searching, I found the Clones section under the proxy section.
 I think the sections here match what is requested in the task.
 I will search different sources and if I decide it is right, I will start implementing it. https://docs.openzeppelin.com/contracts/4.x/api/proxy#minimal_clones
 * I need an initializer to give constructor parameters to new versions
+* deploy scripts were prepared
+* Token contract and factory contract is ready now I will write tests with js